hei2000/Accounting-system/README.md

 >>> 20190427 500 PT OT

 Please be reminded that the amount entered can only be in integer form.

+After the record is successfully added, the following message will be displayed and users will be brought back to the main menu:

+> Record is successfully added.

+#### Option N: Exit
+If option 'N' is entered, user will be brought back to the main menu after the following message is shown:

+> Back to the menu

 ### 2: Delete records
 ### 3: Edit records